ERnsTL/flowd/README.md

 ## Goals in General

+TODO also see Manifesto
+TODO is the following in sync with the Manifesto?

 To make a Flow-Based Programming (FBP) runtime suitable for production operation and reliable applications, it should possess several key characteristics:

 * Reliability and Robustness: The FBP runtime should be stable and reliable to ensure uninterrupted execution of critical applications.
 It should be able to handle errors robustly to avoid or at least minimize failures.